Trump -- under fire -- returns to the campaign

 "I could not make that commitment," he said.

 Trump may have other long-term political problems.
 It's not clear that feuding with reporters on national television, however satisfying, will help him forge progress on some of the issues that helped him win the presidency, such as reviving manufacturing industry and repealing and replacing Obamacare.
+His tactics could ultimately prove distracting from achieving those policy goals.

 While he confounded most analysts by consolidating blue collar votes in previously Democratic Midwestern states on Election Day, he has done little to bring the country together since then.
 That is reflected in his presidential approval ratings, many of which are now hovering around 40%.